RouHim/envini/README.md

 ## Usage

+### How it works

+Follow this steps to use envini in an container:

+1) Declare the mapping between the environment variables and the ini file properties in a mapping file.
+2) Add booth, the envini binary and the mapping file to the container.
+3) Declare the environment variables you want to map in the container file.
+4) Make sure to execute _envini_ before the actual server starts, to apply the mapping every time the container starts.
+(E.g. in an entrypoint script)
+5) The environment variables are evaluated and the values are written to the ini file.
+6) Start the actual server.

+### Mapping configuration

 First you have to create a mapping configuration file, which defines the mapping between the environment variables and the ini file properties.
 Example `envini_mapping.ini`: